Parmigiano dialect: Geographic distribution

 An example of the variation is the word bombèn "very well".
 In 1861, the popular forms were moltbein and monbén, but it has also taken these forms: montben, mondbén, moltbén, moltbein, monbén, and mombén.
 In the "Western Parmigiano" it's used a variety of locutions with the same meaning of bombèn, such as bèn a bota or bèn da bòn.

 Official status

-Parmigiano is not recognised as a minority dialect in the European Union or in Italy; the same is true for Emilian or Emilian-Romagnol.
+Like other varieties of Emilian, Parmigiano is not recognised as a minority dialect in the European Union or in Italy.
 Since 27 June 2000, Italy has been a signatory of the Council of Europe's European Charter for Regional or Minority Languages, which aims to protect and promote historical regional and minority languages in Europe, but it has not ratified it.

 Writing system

 Parmigiano is written using the Latin alphabet, but spelling can vary within a dialect.
 It has never been standardised, and the language is rarely written.

 Still, a number of Parmigani-Italian dictionaries have been published.
 Angelo Mazza and translator Clemente Bondi were prolific writers of poetry in Parmigiano.
 Most of the works were first published in the late 1700s or the early to mid-1800s.